advocations/skype/Skype/ucap/Trusted_Application_API/NewConcepts.md

 When an application accepts incoming audio video call or makes outbound calls, it must specify **mediaHost** as "Remote" in the HTTP input body to access Trusted Application API IVR capability.

-The **ms:rtc:saas:audiovideo** resource implements the signaling connection with the remote participant for the audio video call.
-The actual audio and video media is exchanged on an instance of **ms:rtc:saas:audioVideoFlow**, which is created at the time call is established.
+The **[ms:rtc:saas:audiovideo](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_audioVideo.html)** resource implements the signaling connection with the remote participant for the audio video call.
+The actual audio and video media is exchanged on an instance of **ms:rtc:saas:audioVideoFlow(http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_audioVideoFlow.html)**, which is created at the time call is established.
-The **ms:rtc:startAudioVideo** allows the application to create a new conversation with the specified contact with audio/video modality.
+The **[ms:rtc:startAudioVideo]()**TODO allows the application to create a new conversation with the specified contact with audio/video modality.

 ## Audio Video Flow:

 Audio Video flow is the media connection between an SA endpoint and a remote participant.
-The **ms:rtc:saas:audioVideoFlow** resource exposes the media capabilities and plays a pre-recorded prompt **ms:rtc:saas:playPrompt** or recognize an incoming DTMF or tone events **ms:rtc:saas:tone**.
+The **ms:rtc:saas:audioVideoFlow(http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_audioVideoFlow.html)** resource exposes the media capabilities and plays a pre-recorded prompt **[ms:rtc:saas:playPrompt](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_playPrompt.html)** or recognize an incoming DTMF or tone events **[ms:rtc:saas:tone](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_tone.html)**.
 These operation capabilities are made available to the application only after a successful media negotiation, when the state of the flow is **Connected**.

 ## Transfer Audio Video Call:

-**ms:rtc:saas:transfer** is the capability to transfer an ongoing audio video call.
+**[ms:rtc:saas:transfer](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_transfer.html)** is the capability to transfer an ongoing audio video call.
 Trusted Application API supports both attended transfer and supervised transfer.
 For the attended and supervised transfer concept please refer to [UCMA documentation](https://msdn.microsoft.com/en-us/library/office/hh347347.aspx).
 The application needs to specify either the "to" input property
 (the address of the transfer target) or the "replacesCallContext" input property (the call to be replaced as the result of the transfer) in the transfer request body,